 For providers, this makes their online reputation management a critical component of their patient acquisition strategy.
 This also means negative feedback — an unavoidable aspect of running a business — is something practices can’t afford to ignore.
+But there are proven ways to manage negative responses so that they fall in your favor.
+Implementing a feedback system that includes requesting, monitoring and responding to patient responses will help providers have a positive online reputation and increase patient satisfaction and acquisition.

 The impact of negative feedback